negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 Deep mapping does not render down to a map in the cartesian sense, where action is made legible by the substitution of trace for practice (de Certeau).
 Indeed, "very little of what deep mappers are doing is in fact oriented towards the production of maps so much as immersing themselves in the warp and weft of a lived and fundamentally intersubjective spatiality" (Roberts).

 >"Leaving aside representation, ornamentation and decoration, art can become *praxis* and *poiesis* on a social scale: the art of living in the city as a work of art.... to city people the urban center is movement, the unpredictable, the possible and encounters.
-For then, it is either 'spontaneous theatre' or nothing."
+For them, it is either 'spontaneous theatre' or nothing."
 (Lefebvre 1996, 172)

 **Space as practiced**

-**Affect**
-"How do we now describe the activity of sensual world-making, and what kind of theory is being built in this way?"
+**Affect, balcony imaginaries, stories in garbage, derive** "How do we now describe the activity of sensual world-making, and what kind of theory is being built in this way?"
 (Stewart 2010) Deep mapping as attuning to affective atmospheres... "an atmosphere is not an inert context but a force field in which people find themselves.
 It is not an effect of other forces but a lived affect a capacity to affect and to be affected that pushes a present into a composition, an expressivity, the sense of potentiality and event.
-It is an attunement of the senses, of labors, and imaginaries to potential ways of living in or living through things" (Stewart 2010)
+It is an attunement of the senses, of labors, and imaginaries to potential ways of living in or living through things" (Stewart 2010).

-**Balcony Imaginaries; stories in garbage - falling in love with the mundane, refuse**

-**Derive** - the Situationist exercise of drifting about the city and allowing oneself to be pulled by urban geography’s affective contours *Vignette: south granville, 2 streets, when you spend so much time you notice things -- sign speaking of bella, warehouse mystery, 15 minute city*

 "Attending to atmospheric attunements and trying to figure their significance incites forms of writing and critique that detour into descriptive eddies and attach to trajectories" (Stewart 2010, 452): Vignettes from practice are interspersed throughout the site.
 Constituting the empirics from fieldwork, I cite navigations and encounters from practice in the theory I convey here.

 ## Process Oriented
 *Deep mapping is process oriented, praxis-based research-creation.
 It takes time to get to know a place - to get lost and wander around.
 Deep mapping enacts slow scholarship as praxis.
-Deep mapping as not only a spatial practice with urban surroundings but enactment of theory at all sites of interference*
+Deep mapping as not only a spatial practice with urban surroundings but enactment of theory at all sites of interference.
+Visit [process-commonplace](../commonplace.html) for more*

 Deep mapping is **research-creation** for my exploration is driven by intellectual and spatial topoi which lure me forwards even before I comprehend where they lead (Loveless 2019, 95).
 Following a concept in multiple directions I find myself making surprising connections.
 I write "follow" because when I loosen my desire to arrive at a specific place, when I release control of the destination as it were, I make room for latent connections to make themselves (apparent).